-If you are a DX4WIN or TRX manager user you really should try this software.
+If you are a HRD, DX4WIN or TRX Manager user you really should try this software.
 I have used both and paid for both but the fact is DXLabs out shines them in almost every instance and is free and well supported on Yahoo by Dave.
-I would also suggest that HRD users try it, I used this software but with the exception of DM-780 DXLabs is much better.

 If you want more accolades got to http://www.eham.net/reviews/detail/3139 for others who have used this software.
-There is no reason to buy logging software whe there is software this good!!
+There is no reason to buy logging software when there is software this good!!

 This is my desktop with DXLabs running.
 The two panes are actually 2 separate monitors.
 I run DX Atlas on the right monitor and it shows me were the spots are located, the gray line, CQ zones etc. It can be configured in many ways to suite your taste.
 The left pane has DXLab Spot Collector (top left), DXView (bottom left), Commander (bottom right) and Band Spread (top right).
 Not shown but minimized are DXKeeper, Pathfinder and DXLab Launcher.